stackevo/spudreq/draft-trammell-spud-req.md

 ## Integrity

-SPUD must provide integrity protection of SPUD-encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in-integrity-protection}}.
-At the very least, endpoints should be able to:
+SPUD must provide integrity protection of SPUD-encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in- integrity-protection}}.
+Endpoints should be able to:

-1. detect simple transmission errors over at least whatever headers SPUD uses its own signaling.
+1. detect simple transmission errors over whatever headers SPUD uses for its own signaling.

-2. detect packet modifications by non-SPUD-aware middleboxes along the path
+2. detect accidental packet modifications by non-SPUD-aware middleboxes along the path.

 3. detect the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.

+4. detect intentional and presumably malicious modification of SPUD headers by devices along the path

 The decision of how to handle integrity check failures other than case (1) may be left up to the overlying transport.